 Bear markets generally offer good entry opportunities if your investment strategy is long-term.
-Investing in bitcoin can definitely prove to be lucrative, especially during a bear market, once the negative cycle has reached a turning point.
+Investing in Bitcoin can definitely prove lucrative, especially during a bear market, once the negative cycle has reached a turning point.

 Unlike the above markets, in a sideways market prices do not move clearly in one direction.
 It is characterized by smaller price fluctuations that do not leave a certain range.
 The investors here have a neutral attitude towards the market development, they expect neither large future profits nor losses.

 Where do the terms bull and bear come from?